Eligibility for Financial Aid

 The SAP Process is run annually at the end of each spring term after grades are posted.
-This annual process will check for completion rate, institutional CGPA, and Timeframe as explained above.
+This annual process will check for completion rate, institutional CGPA and Timeframe as explained above.
 Students on financial aid probation will be reviewed at the end of each term.
-Also, Teacher certification and Teacher Immersion Students will be reviewed at the end of each term.

-New freshman coming in during the academic year will automatically be considered making SAP.
+New graduate students coming in during the academic year will automatically be considered making SAP.
 Transfer students will be reviewed at time of enrollment, after FAFSA (free application for federal student aid) information is received.
 All transcripts must be received and processed before eligibility will be considered.

 |SAP- Making Satisfactory Academic Progress||The student has met all financial aid eligibility requirements and is eligible for financial aid.|